Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 ## Decision Tree

 Decision tree is a technique that uses labeled input and output datasets to train models.
-The approach is used mainly for classification problems, which is the use of a model to classify an object.
+Decision tree is a supervised learning algorithm that can be used for both classification and regression.
 Notice that a decision tree is drawn upside down with its root is at the top.

 Decision trees are traditionally trained in a greedy fashion, split after split that often in a binary fashion.